Kthyeon/FINE_official/robust_loss_coteaching/README.md

-# ELR and Co-teaching With CLK or SAME
+# ELR and Co-teaching With CLK and SAME
-This is an non-official PyTorch implementation of ELR method proposed in [Early-Learning Regularization Prevents Memorization of Noisy Labels]().
+This is a PyTorch implementation for the robust loss functions and Co-teaching families.
-This also include PyTorch implementation of SCE and GCE method.
+This also include the TFT framework regarding CLK and SAME.

 ## Usage
 ### Robust loss functions